 1st ResonanceArea: Parameters for 1st resonance area.
-It is usually between 0.6rps and 1.2rps.
+Usually between 0.6rps and 1.2rps.

 Amp1 is Amplitude adjustment for 1st resonance area.

 Phase1 is Phase adjustment for 1st resonance area.
 The user can enter a value directly in the text box or move the slider bar back and forth to get an optimum value.